-Before I visited South Korea, incidentally exactly this time last year, I knew it was a teeming hub of beauty.
+Before I visited South Korea, I knew it was a teeming hub of beauty.
 But it wasn’t until I visited Myeong-dong, one of South Korea’s biggest shopping districts, that I realised just how epic the beauty scene is there.
 There are streets and streets of cosmetics shops with shop assistants trying to temp you in and it wasn’t unusual to come across three of the same shop on one street, with the only difference being their size.
 I know my way around a Boots or a John Lewis, but the sheer magnitude of this was something else.

 Korean women are said to spend twice as much on make-up and beauty products than their American counterparts with the beauty industry estimated to be worth more than $6 billion and rising rapidly.
 With that in mind, it’s more than fair to say that the Korean beauty industry is booming.